-For the 2016 NFL season, we had a bartender from each NFL team's hometown provide the perfect cocktail to represent their team.
+For football season, we had a bartender from each NFL team's hometown provide the perfect cocktail to represent their team.
 AMER bartender David Petro’s Atlanta Falcons–inspired cocktail is made with rye whiskey and is served up, as he says, “to represent the Falcons high-flying offense.”
 The deep red color evokes the team's color.
 Petro uses lemon sherbet to deepen the flavors of the drink and egg white to give it a nice rich texture.

 If you’re looking to add a little chill to your pre-dinner coffee but don’t quite want to go the cold-brew route, the Lynx at Cambridge, Mass.’s Park is the cocktail for you.
 Instead of serving the drink over ice, the chilling agent is actually a giant, frozen cube of coffee.
 (This idea could get very dangerous, very fast.)